Change your MDM authority

 The process to change the MDM authority to Intune standalone includes the following high-level steps:

-- In the Microsoft Intune administration console, configure and deploy new settings and apps from the new MDM authority (Intune).
+In Intune in the Azure portal, configure and deploy new settings and apps from the new MDM authority (Intune).

 To change the MDM authority to Intune standalone

-- In the Configuration Manager console, go to Administration > Overview > Cloud Services > Microsoft Intune Subscription, and delete your existing Intune Subscription.
+In the Configuration Manager console, go to the Administration workspace.
+Expand Cloud Services, and select the Microsoft Intune Subscription node.
+Delete your existing Intune Subscription.

-- The MDM authority is now reset.
-The Intune Subscription should no longer be displayed in the Microsoft Intune Subscriptions node of the Configuration Manager console.
+The MDM authority is now set to Microsoft Intune.
+The Intune Subscription doesn't display in the Microsoft Intune Subscriptions node of the Configuration Manager console.

-- Login to the Microsoft Intune administration console using the same Intune tenant you used earlier.
+Sign in to the Azure portal using the same Intune tenant that you used earlier.

 After the change in MDM authority is complete, review the following steps:

-- When the Intune service detects that a tenant’s MDM authority has changed, it sends out a notification message to all the enrolled devices to check in and synchronize with the service (this is outside of the regularly scheduled check in).
-Therefore, after the MDM authority for the tenant has been changed from hybrid to Intune standalone, all the devices that are powered on and online will connect with the service, receive the new MDM authority, and be managed by Intune standalone going forward.
-There will be no interruption to the management and protection of these devices.
+When the Intune service detects that a tenant’s MDM authority has changed, it sends out a notification message to all the enrolled devices to check in and synchronize with the service.
+This behavior is outside of the regularly scheduled check-in.
+Therefore, after you change the MDM authority for the tenant from hybrid to Intune standalone, all the devices that are powered on and online connect with the service, receive the new MDM authority, and are managed by Intune standalone.
+There is no interruption to the management and protection of these devices.

 Devices that are either powered off or offline during (or shortly after) the change in MDM authority connect to and synchronize with the service under the new MDM authority when they are powered on and online.

-Users can quickly change to the new MDM authority by manually starting a check in from the device to the service.
-Users can easily do this by using the Company Portal app and initiating a device compliance check.
+Users can quickly change to the new MDM authority by manually starting a check-in from the device to the service.
+Users can easily do this action by using the Company Portal app and initiating a device compliance check.

-- To validate that things are working correctly after devices have checked-in and synchronized with the service after the change in MDM authority, look for the devices the Microsoft Intune administration console.
-The devices that were previously managed by Configuration Manager (hybrid) will now be displayed as managed devices.
+To validate that things are working correctly after devices have checked-in and synchronized with the service after the change in MDM authority, look for the devices in the Azure portal.
+The devices that were previously managed by Configuration Manager (hybrid) now display as managed devices in Intune.